-The Nonpoint Source Coordinator will schedule office/field site visits at least once a year at the grantee's office or comparable place of work to review project activities and progress.
-Grantees should be sure to document project work by taking before and after pictures of BMP installation.
-Progress and photos of Grantee work should be shared with 319 Staff at office visits.
-A site visit may also occur if public BMPs have been installed for the project.
-Observations and any recommendations for areas needing improvement will be recorded on a standard site visit form, which will be shared with the Grantee.
+The Nonpoint Source Coordinator will schedule site visits approximately once a year at the grantee's office or comparable place of work to review project activities and progress and to survey BMP sites.
+Grantees should be sure to document project work by taking before and after pictures of all BMP installations.
+Progress and photos of Grantee work should be shared with Nonpoint Source Staff.
+Grantees should inform Nonpoint Source staff of any public events or ribbon cuttings related to 319-funded BMPs.